PORT TO PUB EVENT RULES

 a.
 Swimmers need to swim in close proximity to each other and at a similar pace – proximity is no greater than 20 metres in distance.

 b.
 Each swimmer must have its own paddler.
 You must stay with the slowest swimmer, and swimmers must be aware this could affect their overall race time.
+Each swimmer much have a paddler alongside them for the whole race.

 c.
 If a swimmer is injured or needs assistance, both swimmers must stop.
 The other swimmer must stay and tread water until the boat is able to proceed or withdraw from the event due to the support boat requiring action to render the solo swimmer medical assistance.